bryanlimy/waven/source/quickstart.rst

 Quick Start Guide
 =================

-This page explains how to use the above code to extract visuak feature preferences from 2p neural datas
+This page explains how to use the above code to extract visual feature preferences from 2p neural datas

 Setting up the parameters**

 .. code-block:: python

-	import zebrAnalysis3.WaveletGenerator as wg
+	import waven.WaveletGenerator as wg
-	import zebrAnalysis3.Analysis_Utils as au
+	import waven.Analysis_Utils as au
-	import zebrAnalysis3.LoadPinkNoise as lpn
+	import waven.LoadPinkNoise as lpn
-	import zebrAnalysis3.zebraGUI as ui
+	import waven.zebraGUI as ui
 	import numpy as np
 	import gc
 	import os